akaliutau/javaee-multi-module/readme.md

 Overview
 ===========
-The multi-module project developed here consists of 9 modules – 1 parent, 1 transitive parent and 7 submodules.
+The multi-module project developed here consists of 8 modules – 1 parent,  7 submodules.

 A parent project with <pom> packaging does not have any resources, it is just a build file that refers to other Maven projects.